hvrc/reportsapi/README.md

 ![](_docs/images/pos_input_csv.png)

 The ajax call sent is similar to the one in the previous examples.
-However due to the requirements of the syntax of the Kendo UI Stock Chart script, an array called `series` containing the data to be plotted must be created.
+However, due to the requirements of the syntax of the Kendo UI Stock Chart script, an array called `series` containing the data to be plotted must be created.